kanboard/kanboard/docs/automatic-actions.markdown

 - Assign the task to the person who does the action
 - Duplicate the task to another project
 - Assign a color to a specific user
+- Assign a color to a specific category

 Examples
 --------